-Heritage Opera was founded in 2006 by the conductor Chris Gill, presenting chamber operas in period costume in stately homes across the north of England.
-The operas were sung either in their original languages with surtitles or in English versions translated especially for the company.
+Heritage Opera was founded in 2006 by the conductor Chris Gill, with the aim of presenting chamber operas in period costume in stately homes across the north of England.
+The operas were sung either in their original languages with surtitles or in English versions translated specially for the company.

-The venues in the first few years were carefully selected for their ambience and intimacy, usually in areas which would not otherwise have benefitted from professional opera performances.
-Opera Now observed: ‘Gill had gathered together a stylish, homogenous team, with the gifts of intimacy and immediacy that go with compact, even attenuated, forces… perfectly satisfying and involving.’
+The venues in the first few years were carefully selected for their ambience and intimacy, usually in areas which would not otherwise have benefited from professional opera performances.
+Opera Now observed:

-Heritage Opera has performed operas from a wide range of periods, styles and genres, including four of Mozart’s operas: The Marriage of Figaro, Don Giovanni, Così fan tutte and The Magic Flute.
-The 300-year-old history of English opera has yielded Purcell’s Dido and Aeneas, Pepusch’s Beggar’s Opera and Britten’s The Turn of the Screw.
+Heritage Opera and its team are at home performing operas from a wide range of periods, styles and genres.
+The company has toured productions of operas from the baroque era, including Purcell's Dido And Aeneas, and Pepusch's The Beggar's opera. as well as four of Mozart’s best-loved operas (The Marriage of Figaro, Don Giovanni, Così fan tutte and The Magic Flute).
 The Romantic Italian opera tradition has been represented by Rossini’s Barber of Seville, Donizetti’s Elixir of Love, Verdi’s La traviata and Rigoletto; and Puccini’s La bohème, Tosca and Madame Butterfly.
 French opera has appeared in the form of Carmen.
 Light opera has not been forgotten: Heritage Opera has performed Gilbert and Sullivan’s Trial by Jury, HMS Pinafore and The Pirates of Penzance, and Johann Strauss’ Die Fledermaus.
 Even Slavic opera has been given its due, with Tchaikovsky’s Eugene Onegin and the UK professional première of Poland’s national opera, Moniuszko’s Halka.

 Sarah Helsby Hughes